Smarter Spending: A Guide to LinkedIn Ads Budget

 • Daily Budget: Tell LinkedIn how much you want to spend each day and it will generally stick to that.
 However, it’s worth noting that LinkedIn sometimes exceeds the budget by up to 50%.
 Keep in mind too that LinkedIn requires a minimum daily spend of $10.

 • Lifetime Budget: Set a budget for the entire duration of the campaign and let LinkedIn pace spending.
+LinkedIn also requires a minimum lifetime budget for new campaigns, which adjusts based on the duration of the campaign.

 • Combination of Lifetime and Daily Budgets: Set both a lifetime and daily budget to control the pace and overall spend of your campaign.